 It’s amazing how many restaurants struggle to provide basic information online.
 Make sure a copy of your menu is available and accessible on your website and social media channels, and check portals like Google to ensure your opening hours and location are up to date.

-By following these ten simple tips, you can help your restaurant stand out among the competition.
+By following these ten simple tips, you can help your restaurant stand out from the competition.